jodobear/text_mining-311/notes.md

 Hyperparameters `p` & `q`: smaller `p` tends to make node2vec more like BFS while smaller `q` makes it more like DFS.

+## Day 14

+- TruncatedSVD - reduces dimensions, just like when we used PCA to visualize word2vec in 2D ~ kind of feature selection